unChaz/sci-fi-5e/docs/misc/alien_artifacts.md

 Once an _bullet of slaying_ deals its extra damage to a creature, it becomes a nontek bullet.

-### Bag of Devouring

-_Wondrous item, very rare_

-This bag superficially resembles a _bag of holding_ but is a feeding orifice for a gigantic extradimensional creature.
-Turning the bag inside out closes the orifice.

-The extradimensional creature attached to the bag can sense whatever is placed inside the bag.
-Animal or vegetable matter placed wholly in the bag is devoured and lost forever.
-When part of a living creature is placed in the bag, as happens when someone reaches inside it, there is a 50 percent chance that the creature is pulled inside the bag.
-A creature inside the bag can use its action to try to escape with a successful DC 15 Strength check.
-Another creature can use its action to reach into the bag to pull a creature out, doing so with a successful DC 20 Strength check (provided it isn't pulled inside the bag first).
-Any creature that starts its turn inside the bag is devoured, its body destroyed.

-Inanimate objects can be stored in the bag, which can hold a cubic foot of such material.
-However, once each day, the bag swallows any objects inside it and spits them out into another dimension.
-The GM determines the time and dimension.

-If the bag is pierced or torn, it is destroyed, and anything contained within it is transported to a random location on the Astral Plane.

-### Bag of Holding

-_Wondrous item, uncommon_

-This bag has an interior space considerably larger than its outside dimensions, roughly 2 feet in diameter at the mouth and 4 feet deep.
-The bag can hold up to 500 pounds, not exceeding a volume of 64 cubic feet.
-The bag weighs 15 pounds, regardless of its contents.
-Retrieving an item from the bag requires an action.

-If the bag is overloaded, pierced, or torn, it ruptures and is destroyed, and its contents are scattered in the Astral Plane.
-If the bag is turned inside out, its contents spill forth, unharmed, but the bag must be put right before it can be used again.
-Breathing creatures inside the bag can survive up to a number of minutes equal to 10 divided by the number of creatures (minimum 1 minute), after which time they begin to suffocate.

-Placing a _bag of holding_ inside an extradimensional space created by a _handy haversack_, _portable hole_, or similar item instantly destroys both items and opens a gate to the Astral Plane.
-The gate originates where the one item was placed inside the other.
-Any creature within 10 feet of the gate is sucked through it to a random location on the Astral Plane.
-The gate then closes.
-The gate is one-way only and can't be reopened.

 ### Grenade of Force

 _Wondrous item, rare_